h44z/wg-portal/docs/documentation/configuration/examples.md

 Below are some sample YAML configurations demonstrating how to override some default values.

-## Basic Configuration
+## Basic

 ```yaml
 core:
   admin_user: test@example.com